-Insight Investment Management (Global) Limited and Insight Investment International Limited are authorised and regulated by the Financial Conduct Authority in the UK.
+Insight Investment Management (Global) Limited, Insight Investment Funds Management Limited and Insight Investment International Limited are authorised and regulated by the Financial Conduct Authority in the UK.
+Investment Management (Global) Limited and Insight Investment International Limited may operate in certain European countries in accordance with local regulatory requirements.